Fdawgs/yh-community-contacts-api/README.md

 This is [Yeovil District Hospital NHSFT](https://yeovilhospital.co.uk/)'s Community Contacts RESTful API, a Node.js application using the [Fastify](https://www.fastify.io/) web framework, built to support CRUD (Create, Read, Update, and Delete) functionality of community midwife, health visitor, and school nurse team email addresses in YDH's catchment area.

-Clients that automatically dispatch maternity and paediatric discharge summaries via encrypted email to their respective community teams, based on a patient’s postcode, school code, or GP practice code, primarily use this API.
+This was built for use by interface engine channels/workflows that automatically dispatch maternity and paediatric discharge summaries via encrypted email to their respective community teams, based on a patient’s postcode, school code, or GP practice code.

 ## Prerequisites

 -   [Node.js](https://nodejs.org/en/) >=14.0.0 (if running outside of Docker)
 -   [SQL Server](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads) or [PostgreSQL](https://www.postgresql.org/download/) (either as services/instances or Docker containers)

-### Database Setup

-**TODO**

 ## Setup